 About

 I am Michael Mauderer.
-I am a software developer and work at the intersection of computer graphics, human-computer-interaction and perceptual psychology.
+I am a freelance software developer and researcher working at the intersection of computer graphics, human-computer interaction and perceptual psychology.

 Software Development